Abraham-Samuel470/ASL_SignLanguageDetectionUsingCNN/README.md

 The ASL Sign Language Detection Using CNN project aims to bridge communication gaps by recognizing ASL gestures using computer vision and deep learning.
 This project uses a trained CNN model to classify ASL signs into different categories and display the results in real-time.

 ---
-## Features
+🚀 Features
+Real-Time ASL Gesture Recognition: Capture hand gestures through a webcam and classify them in real-time.
-- Trains a CNN model on ASL dataset images.
+Pre-Trained CNN Model: A robust CNN model trained on ASL sign data.
-- Predicts ASL letters or words in real-time or from static images.
-- Supports customization for additional gestures or extended datasets.
+User-Friendly Interface: Simple and intuitive user experience with real-time feedback.
+High Accuracy: Achieve high accuracy with optimized model architecture.
 ---

 ## Dataset